SohamAgarwal02/intern-learning-journal/day2-learning.md

 -  HTTPS is recommended for secure communication and online transactions.

 # 9. Basic Request–Response Flow (Login Example)
--When a user enters login credentials, the browser sends a POST request to the server.
+- When a user enters login credentials, the browser sends a POST request to the server.
-The server verifies the username and password.
+- the server verifies the username and password.
 If valid, it creates a session or token and sends a success response.
-The user is then granted access to the application.
+- The user is then granted access to the application.